-The UO uses the quarter system which divides the academic year into four terms of relatively equal lengths (Fall, Winter, Spring, and Summer).
 Prior to submitting the UO Online Graduate Admissions Application, please review the UO Academic Calendar to ensure that you are submitting an application for the correct term.

 In order to review your application, it must be complete.
 An application is not considered complete until all of the materials listed below have been received.
 You will receive an email confirmation once your application is complete.
 Admission decisions are generally available 30-45 days AFTER an application has been completed and processed.

 The program application provides additional information that is needed to complete your application for the Lundquist College of Business Master of Accounting program.

 - UO Graduate Admission Online Application and non-refundable $70.00 (U.S. applicants) or $90.00 (international applicants) application fee

 The UO Graduate application requires a different username and password from the program application.

 Applicants will be required to pay the non-refundable application fee at the time the UO Graduate Admission Online Application is submitted.

 - Statement of Purpose (access statement of purpose criteria and submit online via MAcc Program Application)

 - One recommendation (Register recommender online via MAcc Program Application)